Aspirisha/GeoMushroom/README.md

 * pyproj
 * shapely

+###

-### How To Use
+### How to use scrapper
 1. Copy text from get_token.txt into your browser address bar.
 2. Press enter.
 Vk token will be generated and displayed in the address bar.
 Copy it to clipboard.
 3. Paste token into file tokens.txt
+4. Perform data retrivement from vk by typing `python scrapper.py`

+### How to run server
-4. Run from command line: `twistd -ny server.py`.
-This will start scrapper server.
+1. Run from the command line: `twistd -ny server.py`.
+This will start server.

-5. Open geomushroom.html which lies in the root directory.
+### How to use client
+1. If you want to use own server, you need to change ip hardcoded in docs/geomushroom.js to the one belonging to your server.
+2. Open docs/geomushroom.html.
 This is the user interface to control scrapper.

 Controls are placed in the top right corner.
 You can set region of interest (ROI) by moving the red polygon on the map.
-When scrapping, server will interactively populate map with gathered data by drawing heatmap and putting markers with detected photos at geolocations with mushrooms.

-Gathered data is cached so that you won't need to rerun scrapping every time.
+Click markers to view corresponding mushroom images.

 P.S. detected mushrooms can be poisonous.
 Use at your own risk.